Manusmriti gives respectable position to Indian women, says Delhi HC judge Prathiba M Singh

 The judge also advised working women to live in joint families.
 Men in such families promote women as they are older and wiser, she added.

-“That way [living in joint families], we share our resources,” Singh observed. “...We do not need to be selfish to say ‘I need my time, I need this’.
+“That way [living in joint families], we share our resources,” Singh said at the event where she was asked to speak on the challenges faced by women in science, technology, entrepreneurship and mathematics.
+“We do not need to be selfish to say ‘I need my time, I need this’.
 You can be a little more adjusting and compromising, but the benefits of a joint family system are far more than what in a nuclear family.”

 Manusmriti on women